Epilepsy medicines and pregnancy

 Which epilepsy medicine should I take?

 If you are already pregnant, don’t stop taking your epilepsy medicine.
 This could cause you to have more seizures or seizures that are more severe.
 This could be harmful for you and your baby.
-Instead, speak to your GP urgently, so they can get you the help and advice you need.
+Speak to your GP urgently, so they can get you the help and advice you need.

 What are the risks for different epilepsy medicines?

-In 2021 the Medicines and Healthcare products Regulatory Agency (MHRA) published a report about the safety of epilepsy medicines during pregnancy.
-This looked at all the available safety data.
-We explain the main findings below for the medicines that are most often prescribed in the UK.
 We have used the generic name and the most common brand name for each one.
 To see more brand names, visit our webpage epilepsy medicines available in the UK.

 • Carbamazepine (brand name Tegretol)

-Carbamazepine use during pregnancy increases the risk of physical birth defects.
-If 100 women take carbamazepine during their pregnancy, 4 to 5 of the babies will be born with physical birth defects.
-This compares with 2 to 3 out of 100 in the general population.
+If 100 people take carbamazepine during their pregnancy, 4 to 5 babies will be born with physical birth defects.

 • Clobazam (brand name Frisium)